 to know the triggers that send me down that path of self destruction.

 Then choose to acknowledge my emotions.... and create a new habit.

 Did you know that it takes over 5 cups of strawberries have less calories than one regular chocolate bar!
 These are just a few of the benefits that you would receive: 15g of fiber, tons of vitamin C, and your daily dose of manganese.
 Plus, if you blend them into a delicious strawberry smoothie recipe, you are receiving extra benefits.

 Also, you wouldn’t have a sugar high from the avoided chocolate, your weight loss efforts would only be benefited rather than diminished (if that is your goal), and you would have a greater outlook on life because you conquered your temptation.
-Wow!
+Yay!

 Taking steps, even baby steps, to removing unhealthy habits and replacing them with healthy habits is a key to getting and staying vibrant and energized.

 A fruit smoothie is a great place to start adding fruit into your diet.
 Check out some of my fruit smoothie recipes.